zhaho/gathering-game-service/README.md

 # Gathering Game Service
-This service keeps all the games updated with data.
+This service keeps all the games updated with gamedata.

 ## Installation
 * Setup .env file.